<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2332164&amp;fmt=gif">

 Properly integrating AI tools into training practices means leadership teams can better understand the ideal learning environment for their participants.
 This visibility allows learning leaders to support effective professional development and boost a team’s speed-to-performance.

-Relevant Applications of Human-Centered, AI-Supported Simulations
+Relevant Applications of AI-Supported Skills Practice Learning Design

 AI-powered training simulations can be used across industries to prepare learners for what could happen in the field and help them build market-ready skills.
 These in-demand proficiencies include both the hard and soft skills necessary to succeed in the workplace and keep up with the latest trends